Ylvauk/git-intro/readme.md

 **How can Git and GitHub help?**

+GitHub complements Git by storing versions of a `git` repository on it servers, **remotely**.
+GitHub manages access to repositories and also provides many different services for interacting with repositories on GitHub.
+Repositories are associated with GitHub accounts, like yours.
+Unless .

-GitHub compliments Git by managing **remote** versions of a repository (a version stored in the "cloud").
-You can create a remote repository in GitHub, connect the remote with your **local** version and then **push** changes from your local repository to your remote repository.
+You can create a remote repository in GitHub, link the remote with your **local** version using `git remote` commands like `add`, `set-url`, and `remove`.
+After that link is established, you are able to **push** changes from your local repository up to your remote repository on your GitHub account.

 ### Scenario 2
 Your friend lends you their laptop and you completely rebuild your MVP from scratch.
 This time however, you create a remote repository in GitHub to save your work there.